MateoBodon/fjs-dealias-portfolio/README.md

 3. (If present) tagged crisis directories under `experiments/equity_panel/outputs_crisis_*`.
 4. Gallery + memo generation (see sections 7 & 8).

 `make rc-lite` is a spot-check pass that only runs `{dealias,lw,oas}` on the smoke and 2020 crisis configs before rebuilding the gallery and memo.
+When you just need a deterministic DoW+vol sanity pulse (with telemetry baked into `reports/rc-<DATE>/summary_sanity.json` and a merged `regime.csv`), use `make rc-lite-sanity`; it runs `rc-dow`, `rc-vol`, distills the top-line gate stats, and preserves the merged regimes for quick diffing.

 All RC targets respect the run policy flags (`--workers`, `--resume`, `--cache-dir .cache`, `--drop-partial-weeks`, etc.).